leandwo/leandwo/README.md

 ### Hey there, I'm Leandro.

-- 🔭 I’m currently looking for a job
+- 🔭 I’m currently looking for work.